 Five months later, the company tapped the markets again, closing a US$129 million follow-on financing in December 2025 to fund its dual-continent expansion in North America and Asia.

-President and CEO Lewis Black, Chairman framed the move as a necessary evolution for a company targeting US national security contracts.
+Chairman, President and CEO Lewis Black framed the move as a necessary evolution for the company as it targets US national security contracts, describing it as "not merely symbolic."

-“Relocating our headquarters to the United States is not merely symbolic," Black said in a recent press release.
-"Our investors, customers, and strategic partners are here because they recognize the urgency of building a Western tungsten supply chain free from Chinese dependence.”
+"Our investors, customers, and strategic partners are here because they recognize the urgency of building a Western tungsten supply chain free from Chinese dependence," he said in a press release.

 Almonty’s push to become the leading US-aligned tungsten producer is backed by a concerted advisory effort in Washington.
 The company has established a strategic partnership with American Defense International, a defense consulting firm, and actively participates in the Department of Defense-sponsored Critical Minerals Forum.